 As social animals who are primarily driven by emotions, we understand things better when we hear someone else’s story.
 A personal fable can affect us in a unique way and propel us towards greatness – going to the gym, eating healthy, staying away from social media, etc. In addition, a well-crafted, unique, and relatable story can help us see things from a new perspective.

 So, besides getting full access to all of the book summaries published on my site, I’m also going to post, exclusively for members, personal short-form articles where I share my musings about things from my life and not only.
-I’m going to unleash my thoughts about topics I find interesting – minimalism, habits, settings goals, running this website, etc. Hopefully, I’ll give you a fresh perspective and help you find inspiration.
+I’m going to unleash my thoughts about topics I find interesting – minimalism, habits, settings goals, running this website, etc. Basically the stuff I normally talk about but these private posts will more like behind the scenes.
+Hopefully, I’ll give you a fresh perspective and help you find inspiration.

 To kick things off, I’m going to share the things that happen to me in 2019 (ala “2019 year in review” kind of post).

 My goal is not to brag or purposefully bore you.
-It’s more to show you what I did well (and not so well) which can potentially motivate you to take action yourself or help you avoid some of the mistakes I did.
+It’s more to show you what I did well (and not so well) which can potentially motivate you to take action yourself and also help you avoid some of the mistakes I did.

 So, here’s what happened in the life of Ivaylo Durmonski in 2019:

-I no longer drink alcohol and sodas.
-I drink water and coffee.
+- I no longer drink alcohol and sodas.
+I drink only water and coffee (without milk) and I feel a lot better.

 Not so good: